sajal-pakira/FullStack-Job-Portal/README.md

-# 🚀 Full Stack Job Portal
+# 🚀 GetHirrd - Full Stack Job Portal App

 A modern, full-stack job portal built with React, Vite, Supabase, Clerk, and Tailwind CSS.
 It allows candidates to apply for jobs and recruiters to post and manage job listings in a secure, responsive, and user-friendly environment.